NUOPTIMA

 Regarding the sales and marketing aspects of the business, it is essential to show that the business has enjoyed success with a minimum of one acquisition channel outside the founder-led sales.
 Scalable channels could include social media, a paid ad, or even an organic search.
 There should also be emerging evidence of a solid and repeatable sales motion (a particular sales method used to deliver a product to customers) that goes beyond founder-led sales.

 At the Series A funding point, it is crucial to have a Burn Multiple of less than three to four times.
 The Burn Multiple measures the amount a startup spends to generate every incremental dollar of ARR.
 The moat for a Series A funding stage is that there is increasing evidence that the founder has protection for their company, such as through network effects or by leveraging proprietary data.
-Bear in mind that Series A is where many startups end up failing.
+Bear in mind that Series A is where many startups end up failing, often becoming VC orphans if they are unable to secure additional funding.
 According to CB Insights, less than 50% of seed-funded companies raise another round, making this the finishing point for most early-stage startup companies.

 Series B Funding Requirements and Benchmarks